Environmentally friendly: Asia

-Asia's continuous advancements have led to, "Economic growth in Asia has increased in the past three decades and has heightened energy demand, resulting in rising greenhouse gas emissions and severe air pollution.
+"Economic growth in Asia has increased in the past three decades and has heightened energy demand, resulting in rising greenhouse gas emissions and severe air pollution.
 To tackle these issues, fuel switching and the deployment of renewables are essential."
-However, as countries continue to advance it leads to more pollution being emitted as a result as more energy is being used for different purposes as there's become a huge need for it which has led to the environment being put aside instead of being made a priority.
-This is especially true when taking into consideration how as the economy continues to flourish the market grows substantially which causes a demand for energy leading to higher contamination within the environment as a result.
-In recent years, the biggest concern for Asia is its "...air pollution issues.
+However, as countries continue to advance, it leads to more pollution as a result of increased energy consumption.
+In recent years, the biggest concern for Asia is its air pollution issues.
 Major Chinese cities such as Beijing have received the worst air quality rankings (Li et al., 2017).
 Seoul, the capital of South Korea, also suffers from air pollution (Kim et al., 2017).
 Currently, Indian cities such as Mumbai and Delhi are overtaking Chinese cities in the ranking of worst air quality.
-In 2019, 21 of the world's 30 cities with the worst air quality were in India.1."
-The air quality has become so deteriorated within Asia due to the high pollution several countries in Asia emit which only lowers the air quality of the region.
-It's become an increasing problem as the years go by, especially within Asia as it continues to advance, but at the cost of the environment itself.
-This just leads to both countries and cities being negatively impacted by the dreadful air quality as citizens continue to breathe in polluted air constantly.
+In 2019, 21 of the world's 30 cities with the worst air quality were in India."

 The environmentally friendly trends are marketed with a different color association, using the color blue for clean air and clean water, as opposed to green in western cultures.
 Japanese- and Korean-built hybrid vehicles use the color blue instead of green all throughout the vehicle, and use the word "blue" indiscriminately.